-Samsung Galaxy S9 Must Have Headphone Jack To Compete With iPhone X and iPhone 8 [Opinion]
+Samsung Galaxy S9 Must Have Headphone Jack To Compete With iPhone X And iPhone 8 [Opinion]

 “A more recent leak states that the S9 devices will follow the new trend that the iPhones and Pixel devices have picked up on: no headphone jack.”

 The article adds that this may not be a big deal because these phones come with adapter dongles.
 But if you have used an adapter dongle, you know this is annoying and inconvenient.
 Apple caused a lot controversy when it decided to leave the headphone jack off the iPhone 7 in 2016.
-BGR wondered if the Cupertino company did a bad job of justifying their reasoning, while Mashable said Apple’s decision certainly wasn’t groundbreaking.
+BGR wondered if the Cupertino-based company did a bad job of justifying their reasoning, while Mashable said Apple’s decision certainly wasn’t groundbreaking.
 The Verge claimed Apple was being downright hostile.

 “I am surrounded by wireless speaker systems.
 (I work at The Verge, after all.)
 And while they mostly work fine, sometimes they crackle out and fail.
 It sucks to share a wireless speaker among multiple devices.
 Bluetooth headphones require me to charge yet another battery,” said columnist Niley Patel, adding that one doesn’t understand the pain until they decide to use Bluetooth audio in a car instead of the regular audio jack.